 Also, if you are on a budget, it is time-consuming to find practice material that is free of charge.
 It is much easier to find free of charge theoretical material with a few practical problems.

 I will be updating the list when I continue to find resources that have been helpful a couple of times.

-- If you have never taken a computer science, web development, or algorithm course, is required for you to take time to see, read, or hear what a program is, and how does it work.
-Learning to Program de Steven Foote (Senior Software Engineer at LinkedIn when this was published.
-You can buy the book through Amazon using my affiliate link here.) is an excellent book to break the programming ice.
+- If you have never taken a computer science, web development, or algorithm course, it is required for you to take time to see, read, or hear what a program is, and how does it work.
+Learning to Program de Steven Foote (Senior Software Engineer at LinkedIn when this was published) is an excellent book to break the programming ice.
 It explains everything from what a program is, how does it work, the various programming languages and their differences.
 Also, he guides you in creating a Chrome extension.

 - Code Academy – is a programming language learning platform where you can create a free account.
 With the free account, you have access to the basic courses on web development.
 The good thing about this platform is that it is interactive.
 On the same platform, you can solve the practical example and the platform detects if there is an error in the code.
 I use this platform a lot to refresh basic concepts, especially for ReactJS.